Cost of Goods Sold: A How-To for Modern Manufacturers

 In short, it does the boring stuff — so you don’t have to.

 Of course, you can control everything manually too.
 It’s completely up to you.
 Spend as much or as little time as you want analyzing your inventory and financial statements.
-Katana, the best Shopify inventory software for small manufacturers, has everything ready at the touch of a button.
+Katana, the best Shopify inventory software for manufacturers, has everything ready at the touch of a button.
 If you need to keep an eye on your Shopify inventory management, things are even easier thanks to Katana x Shopify seamless integration.

 Most accounting software packages are made for qualified accountants.
 Katana is made for the independent maker.
 Large businesses set aside huge chunks of their budget to hire an accounting team — it makes sense for their needs.
 It doesn’t matter to the CEOs of large companies how easy or difficult calculating financial statements is.